Customizable Coin Trap

 Repair, slice, or enhance this Thing

-Customizable Coin Traps by mathgrrl is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.
+Customizable Coin Trap by mathgrrl is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

 What does this mean?

 - You must attribute (give credit) to the creator of this Thing.